TeknoloGenie/GeekWise-JavaScript-1/README.md

 geekwise-js
 ===========

-The daily overviews for GeekWise JavaScript 1 (Intro to JavaScript)
+The daily overviews for Geekwise javascript 1 class